Special offer

 • Q2: How do you steer your team through difficult decisions?

-A candidate with a strong leadership mindset will have clear examples of where they have been driven during previous projects.
-They may have a portfolio that they bring to the interview to demonstrate this.
-Less promising candidates will avoid taking on too much work, and will not be as enthusiastic about novel challenges.
+A candidate with a strong leadership mindset has clear examples of where they have been driven during previous projects.
+They may have a portfolio that they bring to the interview.

 Adept at conflict resolution